Home Work in Australia Australia on a Working Holiday Visa: Setting yourself up for work

 Open a Superannuation account

-Superannuation is money set aside during your working life for when you retire (or in your case, when you leave the country).
-Most employers in Australia will be obliged to pay a portion of your salary (10.5%) into a fund for you.
+Employers in Australia will be obliged to pay a portion of your salary (11%) into a fund for you.
 This payment is paid on top of your salary and is put into a separate account.
 To be able to get this money, you will need to set up your “super” account.
 You can set up your super account at your bank when opening your bank account.
 This way it will be easier to check the money you have on it.
 You can’t claim your superannuation until you leave Australia, and unfortunately it’s taxed at the extremely high rate of 65%.
-However it is a nice bonus at the end of your stay!

 Apply for your Tax File Number (TFN) and / or Australian Business Number (ABN)